Maine Crafts Association announces 2018 MCA Master Craft Artist Award Recipient Steve Cayard, Master Birch Bark Canoe Builder

 Kathleen Mundell remarks, “Steve’s life long quest reminds us of how important the role one person can play in shaping a tradition and, in turn, how influential a tradition can be in shaping the individual craftsperson.
 For Steve, building canoes is a creative way to renew and reinvigorate an ancient tradition.
 By working with tribal members, he has not only reintroduced specific cultural knowledge and techniques, but also helped restore an endangered Native American practice.”

-In the tradition of the Master Craft Artist Award, Cayard is invited to teach at the Haystack Mountain School of Crafts in Deer Isle ME for MCA Workshop Weekend.
+In the tradition of the Master Craft Artist Award, Cayard will teach at the Haystack Mountain School of Crafts in Deer Isle, ME for the 2019 MCA Workshop Weekend.
 Information and registration for the 2019 program (May 9-12, 2019) will be published at mainecrafts.org in the fall of 2018.